Up-down ordered Chinese restaurant processes with two-sided immigration, emigration and diffusion limits: Chinese restaurant processes

 When $\theta_1=\alpha$, this model encompasses the family of composition structures studied in \cite[Section~8]{GnedPitm05} and \cite{PitmWink09}.
 In particular, they show that an $\mathrm{oCRP}^{(\alpha)}(\alpha, \theta_2)$ is a \emph{regenerative composition structure} in the following sense.

-\begin{definition}[Composition structures~\cite{GnedPitm05,Gnedin97}] A Markovian sequence of random compositions $(C(n), n\in \bN)$ with $C(n)\in \cC_n$ is a \emph{composition structure}, if the following property is satisfied: \begin{itemize} \item Weak sampling consistency: for each $n\in \bN$, if we first distribute $n+1$ identical balls into an ordered series of boxes according to $C(n+1)$ and then remove one ball uniformly at random (deleting an empty box if one is created), then the resulting composition $\widetilde{C}(n)$ has the same distribution as $C(n)$. \end{itemize} Moreover, a composition structure is called \emph{regenerative}, if it further satisfies \begin{itemize} \item Regeneration: for every $n \ge m$, conditionally on the first block of $C(n)$ having size $m$, the remainder is a composition in $\cC_{n-m}$ with the same distribution as $C(n-m)$. \end{itemize} For $n \ge m$, let $r(n,m)$ be the probability that the first block of $C(n)$ has size $m$.
-Then $(r(n,m),1\le m\le n)$ is called the \emph{decrement matrix} of $(C(n),n\in \bN)$. \end{definition}
+\begin{definition}[Composition structure~\cite{GnedPitm05,Gnedin97}] A Markovian sequence of random compositions $(C(n), n\ge 1)$ with $C(n)\in \cC_n$ is a \emph{composition structure}, if the following property is satisfied: \begin{itemize} \item Weak sampling consistency: for each $n\ge 1$, if we first distribute $n+1$ identical customers into an ordered series of tables according to $C(n+1)$ and then remove one customer uniformly at random (deleting any empty table if necessary), then the resulting composition $\widetilde{C}(n)$ has the same distribution as $C(n)$. \end{itemize} Moreover, a composition structure is called \emph{regenerative}, if it further satisfies \begin{itemize} \item Regeneration: for every $n \ge m$, conditionally on the left-most block of $C(n)$ having size $m$, the remainder is a composition in $\cC_{n-m}$ with the same distribution as $C(n-m)$. \end{itemize} For $n \ge m$, let $r(n,m)$ be the probability that the first block of $C(n)$ has size $m$.
+Then $(r(n,m),1\le m\le n)$ is called the \emph{decrement matrix} of $(C(n),n\ge 1)$. \end{definition}

-\begin{lemma}[{\cite[Proposition~6]{PitmWink09}}] For $\theta_2\ge 0$, an $\mathrm{oCRP}^{(\alpha)}(\alpha, \theta_2)$ $(C(n), n\in \bN)$ starting from $(1)\in \cC$ is a regenerative composition structure with decrement matrix
+\begin{lemma}[{\cite[Proposition~6]{PitmWink09}}] For $\theta_2\ge 0$, an $\mathrm{oCRP}^{(\alpha)}(\alpha, \theta_2)$ $(C(n), n\ge 1)$ starting from $(1)\in \cC$ is a regenerative composition structure with decrement matrix

 For every $(n_1, n_2, \ldots n_k)\in \cC_n$, we have